Cy Maor

 I am a mathematician, working at the Einstein Institute of Mathematics in the Hebrew University of Jerusalem.
+I currently serve as an advisor for the M.Sc. program in our department.

 Contact information